 This flexible group covers the digital printing operations for printing labels and product information documents associated with various consumer products, and include EUHPINDIGO and EUUVCOATER.

-EUHPINDIGO is a Hewlett-Packard Indigo WS 6800 digital printing press, and EUUVOCATER is an AB Graphics UV coater; both were installed and began operation in October 2015 and have replaced some of their other, older equipment.
+EUHPINDIGO is a Hewlett-Packard Indigo WS 6800 digital printing press, and EUUVOCATER is an AB Graphics UV coater.
 The stack dimensions, while not directly measured, appeared to be correct.
 VOC emissions from this process are limited to 8.8 tpy, 12-month rolling.
-As of July 2016 the 12-month rolling

-VOC emissions were 0.446 tons.
-VOC content is and material usage is properly being tracked as seen in the attached records.
+As of June 2018, the 12-month rolling VOC emissions were 1.42 tons.
+VOC content and material usage is properly being tracked as demonstrated in the attached records.
 At the time of the inspection, all containers were closed, in a manner that minimized fugitive emissions.